fluffy-bunny/terraform-azure-backend-setup/README.md

 # terraform-azure-backend-setup
-Sets up an Azure storage account to use for terraform state management
+Sets up an Azure storage account to use for terraform state management is a 2 step process.
+1. Create a service principal that has the rights to create resources in a given subscription.
+2. Setup azure to store terraforms state.
+A tutorial can be found [here](https://docs.microsoft.com/en-us/azure/terraform/terraform-backend)

+Once that is done, we can then start creating resources the terraform way.

 # Reference
 [terraform service_principal_client_secret](https://www.terraform.io/docs/providers/azurerm/guides/service_principal_client_secret.html)